midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 ### Can Circuits Return Contract Values?

-Calling a foreign circuit that returns a contract value would seem to introduce contract references into a contract after deployment, violating the goal of knowing all contract references at deployment time.
+Calling a circuit in another contract that returns a contract value might seem to introduce contract references into a contract after deployment, violating the goal of knowing all contract references at deployment time.
 On the other hand, it can be proven inductively that the potential call graph of circuits is still closed at deployment time.